-- (a) Community support spaces, particularly office/administration and consultation room spaces suitable for leasing to individual groups or businesses; - (b)A community meeting space suitable for a large group activity, which may be provided through the on-site function centre. - 18.
+- (a) Community support spaces, particularly office/administration and consultation room spaces suitable for leasing to individual groups or businesses; - (b) A community meeting space suitable for a large group activity, which may be provided through the on-site function centre. - 18.
 In addition, one of the key priorities offered for the Lathlain Neighbourhood Hub was: - (a) Efficient and diverse community meeting and community support offerings within the Lathlain local centre. - 19.
 Finally, a key recommendation from the strategy with regards to the Lathlain Neighbourhood Hub suggests: - (a) Work with the West Coast Eagles, Perth Football Club and other stakeholders to improve community access to facilities at Mineral Resources Park/Lathlain Park. - 20.
 Amongst the key deliverables identified for the Town in the Social Infrastructure Strategy, it was suggested that the Town has a need for local-scaled arts spaces catering to early-career artists, hobbyists, and locally based creatives, as well as providing activities activity spaces for the local community.

-Environment Community priority Intended public value outcome or impact EN5 - Providing facilities that are well-built and well- The project will deliver a sustainable built-form maintained. outcome ensuring a sustainable business model for the Perth Football Club and the Town for the benefit of the community.
+Environment Community priority Intended public value outcome or impact The project will deliver a sustainable built-form outcome ensuring a sustainable business model for the Perth Football Club and the Town for the benefit of the community.

-Civic Leadership Community priority Intended public value outcome or impact CL3 - Accountability and good governance.
-The project will be delivered in an open manner that engages partner organisations to derive mutual benefits with the needs of the community at the forefront.
+Civic Leadership Community priority Intended public value outcome or impact The project will be delivered in an open manner that engages partner organisations to derive mutual benefits with the needs of the community at the forefront.

-Economic Community priority Intended public value outcome or impact EC1 - Facilitating a strong local economy.
-This project will deliver increased activity and visitation to the Town along with improved capacity and financial viability of the Perth Football Club, other leasees and users of the facilities.
+Economic Community priority Intended public value outcome or impact This project will deliver increased activity and visitation to the Town along with improved capacity and financial viability of the Perth Football Club, other leasees and users of the facilities.

 Social Community priority Intended public value outcome or impact S3 - Facilitating an inclusive community that celebrates diversity.
 The project has the opportunity to provide facilities for a diverse range of community members.
 It also has the potential to expand First Nations focused services in the Town that are well beyond the Town's capacity to deliver.
 The project also facilitates the Perth Football Club's ability to develop women's teams.
+S4 - Improving access to arts, history, culture and education.
 The project will deliver a range of community outcomes with the potential to provide significant arts and cultural opportunities within concept option 4.